atul19971/crypto4js/README.md

 # crypto4js
 - crypto4js provides RSA encryption(PKCS1 paading) on javascript.
-- This library is based on fantastic work done by Tom Wu @ http://www-cs-students.stanford.edu/~tjw/jsbn/.
+- This library is based on Tom Wu's @ http://www-cs-students.stanford.edu/~tjw/jsbn/.
 We have provided wrapper on it so that it can be easily utilized.

 # Features